dmx-systems/dmx-documentation/docs/overview.rst

 .. figure:: _static/person-value.png

+    A value of type "Person" as stored in the Corporate Memory.
+The value "Cathy Jones" is composed of a "Person Name" value and an "Address" value, which is composed of a "Street" value, a "Postal Code" value etc. The red associations are of type "Composition" and form the topic hierarchy.
+They are directed from "Parent" to "Child".
+The leaf-nodes are the *simple* values.
+Some values have their corresponding type topic revealed.
+The cyan associations are of type "Instantiation" and are directed from "Instance" to "Type".

-DMX has the specialty that not only topics represent values, but association too.
+DMX has the specialty that not only topics represent values, but associations too.
 In this regard there is no difference between topics and associations:

 - both are typed
 - both have a value